yusufcan-07/yusufcan-07/README.md

 # Hi 👋, I'm Yusuf

-- I am a newly graduated Computer Engineer
+- I am a Computer Engineer, graduated in 2024.
-- I am working on backend development with .NET Core right now.
+- I am working as a Full-Stack Engineer, including backend development with .NET Core and front-end development with DevExtreme, HTML, CSS, and JavaScript right now.
-- I can design mobile apps with Flutter, and I also have a dense desire to learn blockchain.
+- I can design mobile apps with Flutter, and I also have a strong desire to learn blockchain.
 - I always try to improve my skills and adapt to new technologies.

 ## 📬 Connect with me: